dailystudio/devbricksx-android/sample-notebook/README.md

 Synchronizing the project configurations, and then let's move to the codes.

 ## Your first line of the code
-In the notebook application, we have two different kind of objects, **Note** and **Notebook**.
+In the notebook application, we have two different kinds of objects, **Note** and **Notebook**.

-- **Notebook** is a colletion of notes which are in the same category.
-Generally, it has an unique identifier and a display name.
+- **Notebook** is a collection of notes which are in the same category.
+Generally, it has a unique identifier and a display name.

 - **Note** is a piece of document you want to save.
-It contins text, pictures, attachments, etc. But for simplify our implementation, we only support pure text note in this sample.
+It contains text, pictures, attachments, etc. But to simplify our implementation, we only support pure text note in this sample.

 Now, let us define our object with some codes.
-Since we tend to save notes and notebooks permenantly in the database, we can use **RoomCompanion** to help us generate boilerplate codes.
+Since we tend to save notes and notebooks permanently in the database, we can use **RoomCompanion** to help us generate boilerplate codes.

 ### 1.Notebook
 Here is the definition of **Notebook** object: